baby-gnu/template-formula/docs/map.jinja.rst

 Configuration from YAML files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each formula comes with one or more YAML files, all located under the ``<formula-name>/parameters`` directory.
-The parameter values are initialised with the mandatory ``defaults.yaml``.
-It should contain sane default values for the formula.
+The formula comes with one or more YAML files, located under the formula ``parameters/`` directory.

-Then, ``map.jinja`` will load configuration using `salt['config.get']`_ from a configurable list, by default, this list is the following:
+At import time, ``map.jinja`` will process in the order:

+#. the mandatory ``defaults.yaml`` file which should contain sane default values for a formula.
+#. a configurable list of YAML files with names based configuration looked up with `salt['config.get']`_

+The default configuration keys looked up are, in the order of processing:

 #. ``osarch``: the CPU architecture of the minion
 #. ``os_family``: the family of the operating system (e.g. ``Debian`` for an ``Ubuntu``)